theshaune/fluent/README.md

 1. able to express oneself easily and articulately.

 ## Introduction
 FluentCSS is a methodology to help write CSS smoothly, gracefuly and effortless.
 This is a result of [my](http://twitter.com/shaunewest) experience with CSS.
-Through the years I have  made an effort to try as many frameworks and naming-conventions as I can.
+This repo is essentially a notepad of thoughts, tests and ideas.

-I hope this repository will generate discussion, exploration and ideas on how to create a consistent **unified** approach to CSS development. *The Best CSS framework is one that works for the entire team, not just the indivual.*
+I hope this repository will generate discussion, exploration and ideas on how to create a consistent **unified** approach to CSS development. ***The Best CSS framework is one that works for the entire team, not just the indivual.***

 ### Noteworthy frameworks & Reading Material